0xDarioSanchez/ETHG25/README.md

 10. Reputation scores are updated based on the results, for jusges on `Lancer Protocol` and also for `Payer` and `Beneficiary` on the marketplace contract.
 11. During the entire process, `Envio HyperIndex` indexes all on-chain events in real time to power UIs, analytics, and search.
 Meanwhile, `Blockscout` allows anyone to explore contract source code, transactions, and verify behavior directly from the frontend.

-This modular approach is ideal for several industries like:

-Freelance & gig marketplaces
+This modular approach is ideal for industries like: Freelance & gig marketplaces, DAO bounty platforms, AI-to-AI or agentic payment flows Peer-to-peer commerce and Web3 escrow-as-a-service infrastructure, between several others.
-DAO bounty platforms
-AI-to-AI or agentic payment flows
-Peer-to-peer commerce
-Web3 escrow-as-a-service infrastructure

 ------------------------------